mechmotum/mechmotum.github.io/content/pages/research/bicycle-crashes.rst

 Ongoing Work
 ============

-- **Characterisation of the Point of No Return:**  Simulation a simplified bicycle model in order to find the boundaries of bicycle riding and control.
+- **Characterisation of the Point of No Return:** Simulation of a simplified bicycle model in order to find the boundaries of bicycle riding and control.
+- **Kinematic data from monocular video:** Real world data of single bicycle crashes is scarcely available, therefore, we aim to extract the kinematics of the system from monocuclar videos.

 Research Output